IBMDeveloperBNL/quicklab-wa/README.md

-# How to build a chatbot using Watson
+# How to build a virtual assistant with Watson
-We will be creating a bot to take coffee orders.
+We will be creating an assistant to take coffee orders.

 ## Creating an IBM Cloud Account
 1. Go to this link and create an account: https://ibm.biz/Bd2Uv6.